felipeln/myStudy/README.md

 During the study of a new thing, i will be reading, practicing and testing the code and through this process make some notes that i will disponibilize here on this repository.

-This repository may help someone but it is only to leave my learning journey registered.
+This repository may help someone but it is only to make my learning journey registered.

 &nbsp;